Connect AWS Athena

 2. For Resources, provide the following:

-• Bucket: Click Add ARN then provide the path location of your S3 bucket.
+• Bucket: Click Add ARN and then provide the path location of your S3 bucket.
 Click Add.

-2. Provide a name (e.g., bigeye_read_access) and description for your new policy.
-Click Create policy when you’re done.
+2. Provide a name (for example, bigeye_read_access) and a description of your new policy.
+Click Create Policy.

-1. From the left sidebar of the IAM page, click Users, then click Add User from the top of the page.
-You’ll use this user to connect to Bigeye.
+1. From the left sidebar of the IAM page, click Users, then click Add User from the top.
+Use this user to connect to Bigeye.

-1. Click Attach existing policies directly then add select the following policies:
+1. Click Attach existing policies directly and then select the following policies:

 • AWSQuickInsightAthenaAccess